Dennis Mahon

-Dennis William Mahon (born August 29, 1950) is an American far-right terrorist who is part of the radical white supremacist movement.
+Dennis William Mahon (born August 29, 1950) is an American far-right militant who is part of the radical white supremacist movement.
 He was indicted for the 2004 Office of Diversity and Dialogue mail bombing in Scottsdale, Arizona.
 Mahon is currently incarcerated at FCI Terre Haute.

 Early life

 On August 29, 1950, Dennis Mahon was born alongside his identical twin brother, Daniel Wallace Mahon, in Illinois.
 He also claims to have served in the U.S. Army during the Vietnam War.
 (Note: Journalist Molly Conger noted while sources often repeat Mahon's claims of Vietnam War service, there are no public records of him serving.)

 White supremacist activism

 The Mahon twins first got involved in white supremacist activism in the 1970s when they joined the Knights of the Ku Klux Klan.
 Mahon claimed that he was inspired to join the Klan after he had read The Turner Diaries during a time when he was working as an aircraft mechanic in Florida.
 He also joined the National Alliance in 1980.
 Journalist Molly Conger notes he was likely further radicalized while working as a member of the Florida National Guard during the Mariel boatlift, which Mahon frequently discussed negatively.

 He told The Oklahoman he was involved in "underground, terroristic activities" for the Klan from 1980 to 1987.
 While Mahon was not charged for any activities during this time, he claimed on wiretapped calls to have set off pipe bombs and destroyed transformers.

 Mahon published The White Beret newsletter from around 1989 to 1995, but only the December 1991-January 1992 issue has survived into the 21st century.
-Mahon's twin brother provided a copy of the issue to an Atomwaffen Division splinter group attempting to archive white supremacist literature.